 So I have a long history with the Mega Man games growing up.
 I came up with the Mega Man Derusting series to do such a task.
-The goal is to play and finish Mega Man 1-8, and possibly 9-11 later, along with Mega Man X1-4.
-I still have my Mega Man 1-4 carts and hadn’t really played them in years but I wanted to share my adventures on stream of relearning my way through the classic titles, and in some cases finish the later games to completion!
+The goal is to play and finish the Mega Man classic series along with most of the X series and some other Mega Man titles.
+I still have some of my mega Man and X carts and discs and hadn’t really played them in years but I wanted to share my adventures on stream of relearning my way through the classic titles, and in some cases finish the later games to completion!

 GRAPHICS & SOUND: Mega Man 7 made a great conversion to 16-bit!
 The graphics are quite large and colorful as per Capcom’s standards.
 Mega Man, Wily, Rush and the cast look wonderful in 16-bit and you can really see Wily’s eyebrows here!
 Mini-bosses, Robot masters, and Wily bosses are quite large and colorful and all their animations are quite fluid with no lag to them.
 The Robot Masters even have animations when they get hit with their weakness weapons!
 All the new weapons look great too!
 I love Rush’s new animation when he gets hit, digging, and standing there wagging his tail.
 I think the creativity and enemies in Shade Man’s stage are my favorites.

 The music made a great jump to 16-bit as well.
 Not many tracks stand out to me as much as earlier ones, though offhand I do like the opening stage and Wily’s Castle music!
 Sound effects are about the same, just in 16-bit, from the earlier games.
 Though Mega Man’s main weapon does have more of a “pew pew pew” effect to it.
 Also pressing B during Shade Man’s stage introduction gives you special music for his stage!